Date of Award

 Keywords: Self-efficacy theory, self-determination theory, vocational identity, teacher identity, teacher motivation, identity theory, social identity theory, social hierarchy, narrative study, narrative research.

 Bennett, Michael, "Vocational Identity: What Makes a Teacher and Why Do They Teach?
 A Qualitative Narrative Study" (2021).
-Doctor of Education in Secondary Education Dissertations.
+(HIDDEN) Doctor of Education in Secondary Education Dissertations.
 29.